Wintermute0110/kodi-install/README.md

 ```

 The actual Kodi executable is `/home/kodi/bin-kodi/lib/kodi/kodi-x11`.
 The
-other two executables are shell scripts that call the Kodi executable.
+first two files are shell scripts that call the actual Kodi executable `kodi-x11`.

 ### Cloning this repository ###

-If you don't have `git` installed then execute as `root`
+If you don't have `git` installed then execute as `root` user:
 ```
 # apt-get install git
 ```